-Allows you to make phone calls quickly and easily by voice commands.
-This menu also includes a feature for those who may be driving or blind.
-It delivers time information and allows you to check missed calls, messages and voicemails.
+Allows you to make phone calls quickly and easily by voice.
+Your phone recalls the number from your Contacts, displays it briefly, and then dials it.
+This menu also includes a feature for those who are driving or blind.
+It delivers time information by voice and allows you to check missed calls, messages and voicemails.